 Designer Magali Pascal has opened her first Australian store on the exclusive strip of The Intersection in Paddington.
 For Pascal, a Paris-born and trained designer whose eponymous label distils the essence of French style, the location was a no-brainer.

-In stores now, the AW17 collection is reminiscent of French brand IRO, featuring rippling silks, laser-cut laces, billowing silhouettes, drop waists and bishop sleeves.
+In stores now, the autumn/winter 17 collection is reminiscent of French brand IRO, featuring rippling silks, laser-cut laces, billowing silhouettes, drop waists and bishop sleeves.
 The edit comes in a muted, earthy palette of white, black, beige and wine alongside a gothic floral print.

 For Pascal, the “bourgeois boheme” of Parisian women translates effortlessly to the relaxed yet polished style of Australian women.
 But having spent a lot of time in Sydney, our style and way of life has inversely influenced her approach.
 The result: more colour, more print and lighter, sheerer fabrics that can be carried off at both the beach and bar.